ddean4040/bbPress-Topics-for-Posts/readme.txt

 1. Comment bubble replaced with the number of forum posts

 == Changelog ==

+= 1.8 =
+* Fixed: post titles appeared blank when saving under certain circumstances - thanks, Keiser Media and nosignal
+* Fixed: saved draft settings were not reflected when editing the post under certain circumstances - thanks, RobJustice777
+* Fixed: a couple other PHP warnings

 = 1.7 =
 * Fixed: multiple topics created for posts under certain circumstances - thanks, Erlend Sogge Heggen!